icosme/BMP_Processing/README.md

 ## BMP Image Encoding Study 🖼️✨

-This project explores BMP image encoding, decoding, and manipulation — from analyzing headers to pixel-level edits and steganography.
+This project explores BMP image encoding, decoding, and manipulation, from analyzing headers to pixel-level edits and steganography.

 What you’ll find here: